 To contribute to Myanmar’s transformation towards a democratic, developed and dignified society.

 To provide evidence-based policy research, results-orientated knowledge sharing, and people-centered public advocacy to support the peaceful and sustainable transformation of Myanmar.

 CESD’s goals are to support the participatory process of reforms in Myanmar in achieving:

 - Comprehensive development measured by achievement of the Sustainable Development Goals.

-- to play a central role in supporting economic reform, poverty-reduction and good governance;
+- to play a central role in supporting economic reform, poverty reduction and good governance;

-- to receive feedback on progress of reforms and to review and inform the on-going policy execution;
+- to receive feedback on the progress of reforms and to review and inform the on-going policy execution;

 - to implement special programs and projects critical to the success of reforms, supplementing legitimacy deficits, weak organizations or poor capacities of public institutions;